Bindy Johal: Dosanjh murders

-In a television interview, Ranjit "Ron" Dosanjh told a television crew that if he saw Johal at his house, he "shoot him between the eyes".
+In a television interview, Ranjit "Ron" Dosanjh told a television crew that if he saw Johal at his house, he’d “shoot him between the eyes".
 Johal when asked to comment about the remark by another television crew snapped back: "Basically, I just want these guys to know you got another thing coming, bitch!
-I'm still here!"
-On 19 April 1994, Ron Dosanjh was killed in his red pick-up truck while waiting for a traffic light when a car pulled alongside his truck and a man opened fire with an AK-47 assault rifle.
-Dosanjh took several bullets to his face, killing him instantly and his truck veered wildly as his foot was no longer on the brake, crashing into a tree.
-On 24 April 1994, Johal's neighbor, Greg Olson, who was walking his dog, was killed in a case of mistaken identity.
-On 25 April 1994, Johal was charged with two counts of first-degree murder in connection with the Dosanjh murders alongside Sarbjit Gill, Rajinder "Big Raj" Benji, Michael Kim Budai, Sun News Lai, Preet "Peter" Sarbjit Gill, and KIm "Phil" Ho-Sik, whom the Crown alleged to be the actual gunman who killed the Dosanjh brothers.
+I'm still around!"
+On April 19, 1994, Ron Dosanjh was killed in his red pick-up truck while waiting for a traffic light when a car pulled alongside and a man opened fire with an AK-47 assault rifle.
+Dosanjh took several bullets to his face, killing him instantly; his truck veered wildly and crashed into a tree.
+On April 24, 1994, Johal's neighbour, Greg Olson, who was walking his dog, was killed in a case of mistaken identity.
+On April 25, 1994, Johal was charged with two counts of first-degree murder in connection with the Dosanjh murders along with Sarbjit Gill, Rajinder "Big Raj" Benji, Michael Kim Budai, Sun News Lai, Preet "Peter" Sarbjit Gill, and Kim "Phil" Ho-Sik, whom the Crown alleged to be the actual gunman who killed the Dosanjh brothers.

 Because of the required security for the trial, it was one of the most expensive trials in Canadian history.
 His former brother-in-law, Peter Gill, was also accused.
 The accused, including Gill and Johal, were acquitted.
 During and following the trial, Gill had an affair with Gillian Guess, an active juror on the trial.
 Guess was sentenced to 18 months after being convicted of obstruction of justice.
 Gill was tried and convicted of the same crime and sentenced to six years in prison.
 The Crown appealed the acquittal of Johal and other defendants, but Johal was killed before the new trial began.
 Gill was not retried.